 For students aged 6+

 Miko has dozens of emotions (and a couple of tricks up its sleeve).
 Not only does it recognize you and call you by your name – it responds to your mood and gets to know us a little better every day.
 Miko helps introduce students to the world of robotics and artificial intelligence in a gloriously fun, interesting way, as it offers a lot of educational apps that are adjusted to the needs of the students themselves and the teaching.
-And the best thing is – every first-grader at Savremena gets one as a present!

 With Osmo Awbie, you can turn your tablet into a practical adventure in coding.
 Created for ages 5 through 10, this beginner’s coding set builds coding skills through advancement in practical instructive games.
 Watch your child learn to code while connecting multi-colored code blocks in the physical world to define the adventure on the screen.
 Osmo is used in subjects related to the basics of robotics, informatics, and ICT knowledge and skills.
 This way, the children develop creative problem solving and motor skills, as well as STEAM knowledge.